Discover more from Branding Bullsh*t

 BROAD REACH - 8%

 The third factor is broad reach.
-As a whole, a broad reach is more important than consistency and even distinctiveness.
+As a whole, broad reach is more important than consistency and even distinctiveness.
 I estimate that broad-reaching advertising channels account for as much as 80% of advertising effectiveness in some cases.
 But here, I'm grading content, not advertising channels.

 As a result, I estimate that broad-reaching messaging or content accounts for around 8% of a Super Bowl ad's effectiveness relative to all other key factors.
 Therefore, instead of catering to a specific demographic or psychographic, Super Bowl ads should target all category buyers with their messaging and content.